returntocorp/stadt/README.md

 install it, you can still get the type definitions, but you won't get any conversion logic.

+## Why does this exist?

+To help make static analysis of JavaScript and TypeScript easier to write as part of the [r2c](https://returntocorp.com/) analysis platform.
+Check out our site if that sounds like something you'd be interested in!

 ## What's supported?

 Currently supported: